yotamon/CartShift-Studio/content/blog/complete-guide-ecommerce-migration.md

 Remember: migration is not just about moving data—it's about improving your business.
 Take advantage of the opportunity to optimize your store, improve performance, and enhance the customer experience.

-**Ready to migrate your store?** At CartShift Studio, we've successfully migrated hundreds of e-commerce stores with zero downtime and preserved SEO rankings.
+**Ready to migrate your store?** At CartShift Studio, we've successfully migrated 50+ e-commerce stores with zero downtime and preserved SEO rankings.
 [Contact us](/contact) for a free consultation and migration quote.

 ---he---